leap-stc/leap-stc.github.io/book/reference/infrastructure.md

 print(os.environ["JUPYTER_IMAGE_SPEC"])
 ````

-You can then use that string with the [custom images](reference.infrastructure.hub.image.custom) to reproduce your work with exactly the same environment.
+You can then use that string with the [custom images](reference.infrastructure.hub.software_env) to reproduce your work with exactly the same environment.

 ````

-(reference.infrastructure.hub.image.custom)=

 #### Custom Images